-Prof Pazos-Alonso or Dr Goulimari will review and comment on your academic progress and performance during the current term and assess skills and training needs to be addressed during the next term.
-Reports will form the basis for feedback on your progress, for identifying areas where further work is required, for reviewing your progress against an agreed timetable, and for agreeing plans for the term ahead.
+The reports will review and comment on your academic progress and performance during the current term and assess skills and training needs to be addressed during the next term.
+They will form the basis for feedback on your progress, for identifying areas where further work is required, for reviewing your progress against an agreed timetable, and for agreeing plans for the term ahead.